Intro-to-SE-Lab-Fall-21-Section-2/Group_3/README.md

 Email client for group 3.

 Adam Kuhnel - vinnykuhnel
 Ricardo (Richie) Ledezma - R-Ledezma
 Johnny - jw5743
 David - davidpatel77

+We have decided to use the Python along with the Django framework.